longchao9527/MobileSLAM/README.md

 The code has been test with iPad 2 and iPhone5.
 It could be running _realtime 30fps_ in iPad 2  and _15fps_ in iPhone5, which is released in 2012.

-Please see the link below for detailed descriptions for each device: iPad 2: https://www.amazon.com/Factory-Unlocked-Apple-Wi-Fi-Silver/dp/B00N086XAA/ref=sr_1_4?s=wireless&ie=UTF8&qid=1486637763&sr=1-4&keywords=Apple+iPad+2)
+Please see the link below for detailed descriptions for each device:<br>
+iPad 2: https://www.amazon.com/Factory-Unlocked-Apple-Wi-Fi-Silver/dp/B00N086XAA/ref=sr_1_4?s=wireless&ie=UTF8&qid=1486637763&sr=1-4&keywords=Apple+iPad+2)

 iPhone5: https://www.amazon.com/Apple-iPhone-16GB-Certified-Refurbished/dp/B00WZR5ULU/ref=sr_1_4?s=wireless&ie=UTF8&qid=1486637722&sr=1-4&keywords=Apple+iPhone+5.